oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/2-open-sql-worksheet.md

 ## Task 2 - Connect to SQL Worksheet

 SQL Worksheet allows you to run SQL commands in the Oracle Database.
-You will run SQL commands to create a database user and load sample data.
+You will run SQL commands to create a database user, load sample data, and create the analytic view.

 1. Choose the SQL button.